School Science Lessons

 Lawsonia species, Lythraceae

-natural orange, (C10H6O3), North Africa, Lythraceae
+Lawsone | natural orange, (C10H6O3), North Africa, Lythraceae

-Henna Tree, Mudbrick Herb Cottage, See text below Description
+Henna Tree, Mudbrick Herb Cottage, See text below Description.

-Dried herb sold as leaf
+Dried herb sold as leaf.

-round, juicy pulp, many seeds, herbal medicine, anxiety, menopause, rich in antioxidants, fruit eaten raw, juice, in fruit salad, tannins extracted from root bark, Ayurvedic medicine, cultivated throughout
+The fruit is eaten raw, juice, in fruit salad, Tannins are extracted from root bark, cultivated throughout India, North America, China, Lythraceae

-Dried herb sold as freeze-dried fruit juice dried powder
+Dried herb sold as freeze-dried fruit juice dried powder.

-Pomegranate, Daley's Fruit Trees
+Pomegranate, Daley's Fruit Trees.

 Purple loosestrife, (Lythrum salicaria), herbaceous perennial, up to 2 m, many erect stems from woody origin, red-purple flowers, herbal medicine, safe astringent, diarrhoea, dysentery, Europe, Lythraceae